Airfares likely to soar as oil market gets boost

 Muscat: Airfares from Oman to the Indian and other Asian sectors will have some impact in the long-term due to rising oil prices amid US-Iran Political tensions.

+A lot will depend, however, on the events in the region will unfold in the coming days as softening of the political stand by either side will have a direct impact on oil prices.

-A senior official of a major Indian airline operating out of Oman told the Observer that ‘no immediate impact is expected as it is a lean season for outbound traveling from Muscat.
-Fares are currently on the lower side.”
+A senior official of a major Indian airline operating out of Oman told the Observer that ‘no immediate impact is expected as it is a lean season for outbound travelling from Muscat to the subcontinent.
+Fares are currently on the lower side with the end of the general holidaying season.”

+The total industry fuel bill was expected to be $182 billion or 22.1 per cent of expenses, down from $188 billion or 23.7percent of expenses in 2019.

+“Fuel prices will have an impact on our profit margins amidst increasing competition.
+We are keeping a close eye on the new developments,” said an official of an Oman-based airline.

-According to IATA, global passenger numbers are expected to reach 4.72 billion (up 4% from 4.54 billion in 2019), while stronger economic growth should support passenger traffic (RPKs) growth of 4.1 percent similar to 2019 (4.2%) but below historical trends.
+The global passenger numbers are also expected to reach 4.72 billion (up 4 per cent from 4.54 billion in 2019.

-, the Indian rupee is expected to stay on the weaker side for some time due to the sluggish economic situation globally and the fast-changing regional politics.
+Currency factor: The Indian rupee is expected to stay on the weaker side for some time due to the sluggish economic situation and regional politics.

-On Monday, one-way direct fares for Mumbai this week started from RO 42, while for Delhi it was 88, Kochi 65, Dhaka 145 taka, Lahore 60 Pakistani rupees and Manila 195 pesos

 “Weak Indian rupee will benefit exporters in Indian and also NRIs who can use this opportunity to clear debts or loans back home.”